 Since there are entire certificate programs dedicated to non-profit development, Marabou is going to provide a brief overview of where each development team looks for money.

 - Government: will work with federal, state, and city organizations that offer grants relating to the museum’s programming.
 Ex: The National Endowment for the Arts (NEA) and National Endowment for the Humanities (NEH).
 The funding provided by government organizations will vary depending on the political climate and budgets.

-- Foundations: obviously will tap into foundations, but they can be as large and famous as The Rockefeller Foundation and The Ford Foundation (you’ll see these two names mentioned often on the “Brought to You By” montages shown on public television stations.)
-There are also small, family foundations and interest-specific foundations.
+- Foundations: obviously will tap into foundations which can be as large and famous as The Rockefeller Foundation and The Ford Foundation (you’ll see these two names mentioned often on the “Brought to You By” montages shown on public television stations.) or small, family foundations and interest-specific foundations.

 - Corporate: This team brings in money from businesses of all sizes – from Bank of America to regional retail stores.
 This funding can cover overall museum support or sponsorship of events and exhibitions.